niko-dunixi/foggyWindow/readme.txt

 *Edit again*

-    * Some addtional information on networking, jMonkey has a built in network framework called SpiderMonkey (http://jmonkeyengine.org/features/utilities/ half way down the page) It has great tutorials that are easy to follow.
+    * Some additional information on networking, jMonkey has a built in network framework called SpiderMonkey (http://jmonkeyengine.org/features/utilities/ half way down the page) It has great tutorials that are easy to follow.

+Also, I vote for the Encryption chrome extension and also my own idea